Skip to Calculator

 Online ordering through BuilderSource, Menards (Midwest), or regional distributors is growing, but delivery logistics for heavy block make it less practical than local pickup in most markets.

 Once you've nailed down your pricing, calculate the exact number of blocks you'll need first.
-The [concrete block estimating tool](/concrete-block-calculator) gives you a precise count by wall dimensions and block size — no manual math required.
+The concrete block estimating tool gives you a precise count by wall dimensions and block size, no manual math required.

 For a closer look at mortar costs (which are often underestimated), see how much mortar you need for concrete block work.
 And if you're deciding between doing this yourself or hiring a contractor, the DIY vs. contractor masonry breakdown lays out the tradeoffs clearly.